Martin

 orifice on the frit side wall up to the membrane interface leads

-to an O-ring channel where fresh water collects before it proceeds
+to an O-ring channel where fresh water collects before it

-electrode caps, or by making electrical measurements with in situ
+capillary with electrode caps, or by making electrical

-electrodes. pH levels will also be monitored.
+measurements with in situ electrodes. pH levels will also be

 As a model system with simple chemistry, a prototype apparatus,

-shown in FIG. 37, was used in first experiments involving aqueous
+shown in FIG. 37, was used in first experiments involving

-undergoing deposition/dissolution reactions.
-In that case, the
+19 undergoing deposition/dissolution reactions.
+In that case,

-forming dendrites up to several volts.
-The anode 19 is a copper
+occurs without forming dendrites up to several volts.
+The anode

-ring on the other side of the anodic reservoir feeding the glass
+19 is a copper ring on the other side of the anodic reservoir

 The preliminary copper sulfate results in FIGS. 38-40 are